privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The seller's ad service will not be able to decrypt or have access to [ProtectedAudienceInput][9] or [AuctionResult][84] in plaintext.

+##### Data format
+* For the web platform, request ([ProtectedAudienceInput][9]) and response ([AuctionResult][84]) payload will be [Concise Binary Object Representation (CBOR)][122] encoded.
+Refer to [web platform schemas][126].
+The request will be CBOR encoded on the browser and decoded in TEE based SellerFrontEnd service.
+The response will be CBOR encoded in SellerFrontEnd service and decoded on the browser.

+* For android, request ([ProtectedAudienceInput][9]) and response ([AuctionResult][84])
+payload will be binary protobuf.

+##### Compression, encryption, padding
+* For both web and Android, the BuyerInput(s) in [ProtectedAudienceInput][9] will be compressed.
+  Then ProtectedAudienceInput will be encrypted and padded.
+An exponential padding scheme will be used.

-#### Seller Ad Service <> SellerFrontEnd Communication
+#### Seller ad service <> SellerFrontEnd communication

-[Seller's ad service][20] can send gRPC or HTTPS request to SellerFrontend service.
-There would be an [Envoy Proxy][45] service instance hosted before [SellerFrontEnd][21] for HTTPS to gRPC translation.
+[Seller's ad service][20] can send gRPC or HTTPS request to SellerFrontEnd service.
+There would be an [Envoy Proxy][45] service instance hosted with [SellerFrontEnd][21] for HTTPS to gRPC translation.
+  * If seller's ad service sends HTTPS request to SellerFrontEnd, [ProtectedAudienceInput][9] ciphertext should be `Base64` encoded; similarly the response to seller's ad service would be `Base64` encoded.
+This encoding is not required if seller's ad service and SellerFrontEnd communication is gRPC.

-The communication between seller's ad service and SellerFrontEnd service would be over TLS / SSL that provide communications security by encrypting data sent over the untrusted network to an authenticated peer.
+The communication between seller's ad service and SellerFrontEnd service would be protected by TLS / SSL that provide communications security by encrypting data sent over the untrusted network to an authenticated peer.

 #### Communication between Bidding and Auction Services

-All communication between services running in [Trusted Execution Environment][29] is over TLS / SSL and the request and response is end-to-end encrypted using bidirectional [Hybrid Public Key Encryption][48](HPKE).
+All communication between services running in [trusted execution environment][29] is protected by TLS / SSL and the request and response payloads are encrypted using bidirectional [Hybrid Public Key Encryption][48](HPKE).

-The TLS / SSL session terminates at the load balancer or the first hop in-front of a service, therefore the data over the wire from the load balancer to service needs to be protected; hence the request-response is end-to-end encrypted using bidirectional HPKE.
+**The TLS / SSL session terminates at the load balancer or the first hop in-front of a service, therefore the data over the wire from the load balancer to service needs to be protected; hence the request-response is end-to-end encrypted using bidirectional HPKE.**

 _For client metadata forwarded in the requests, refer [here][90]._

-### Payload Compression
+### Payload compression

 Most request/response payload sent over the wire should be compressed.
 * The [BuyerInput(s)][82] in [ProtectedAudienceInput][9] will be compressed on the client using `gzip`.